Ph4l4nx/Compromised-machine/README.md

 # Windows Compromised-machine

-* List all SW that starts automatically when the system boots: wmic startup list full
+* List all SW that starts automatically when the system boots: wmic startup list full or wmic product get name,version

 * List all USB connected to the host: Get-ItemProperty -Path HKLM:\SYSTEM\CurrentControlSet\Enum\USBSTOR\*\*